penma/findvolkey/README.md

 # You really want to create a backup first

 MAKE A BACKUP COPY OF THE VOLUME YOU WANT TO DECRYPT BEFORE USING THIS TOOL.
-HERE'S WHY:
+**HERE'S WHY**:
-Things than can go wrong, and, if your data is valuable, will go wrong:
+Things that can go wrong, and, if your data is valuable, will go wrong:
 - If the volume was encrypted by a non-vulnerable key, but this tool incorrectly believes that it has recovered the key, and overwrites the encfs config file, then it is impossible to decrypt the volume, even using